BEST TABLETS FOR SENIORS 2023 – THE TOP TABLETS FOR THE ELDERLY

 - Large screen in a lightweight chassis

-If you like using your tablet on-the-go, then the Apple iPad Mini might be the right device for you.
-It offers many of the same features as the larger and more expensive iPad Air in a compact, 7.9-inch package.
-While that might be too small for some users, it still packs 3 million pixels into its display, so you can see every detail when watching videos or browsing photos.
-The Apple iPad Mini also offers an option for cellular coverage in addition to Wi-Fi, to help you stay connected anytime, anywhere.
-The Verge gave the Apple iPad Mini an 8.5 rating, while LaptopMag gave it four stars.
-It has a 4.4-star rating on Amazon.
-See Amazon for Latest Price.
+If you like using your tablet on the go, then the Apple iPad Mini might be the right device for you.
+It offers many of the same features as the larger and more expensive iPad Air in a compact, 8.3-inch package.
+While that might be too small for some users, it still packs a 2266 x 1488 Pixel display, so you can see every detail when watching videos or browsing photos.
+The Apple iPad Mini also offers an option for cellular coverage in addition to Wi-Fi to help you stay connected anytime, anywhere.
+PCMag gave the Apple iPad Mini a 4.0 rating, while Wired gave it 8 or out 10 stars.
+It has a 4.8-star rating on Amazon.

 - Compatible with Apple Pencil (sold separately)